bepuca/azureml-scaffolding/README.md

 # AzureML Scaffolding

-AzureML Scaffolding provides a minimal yet comprehensive template for AI and Machine Learning projects built on [Azure Machine Learning] (also refferred to as AzureML or AML).
+AzureML Scaffolding provides a minimal yet comprehensive template for AI and Machine Learning projects built on [Azure Machine Learning] (also referred to as AzureML or AML).
 It implements [Hypothesis Driven Development] principles to accelerate experimentation-driven progress.
 By distilling best practices from numerous successful projects, we've created a developer-friendly foundation that